The driver was known to the authorities

 According to eyewitnesses, a woman was on the windshield

-Eyewitnesses reportedly saw a woman on the car’s windshield as the vehicle sped through the pedestrian zone for reasons that have not yet been clarified.
+Eyewitnesses reportedly saw a woman on the car’s windshield as the vehicle sped through the pedestrian zone for reasons that remain unclear.

 Mayor: “Driver Exhibited Signs of Mental Distress”